RachaelCaldwell/deep-learning-challenge/Starter_Code/PERFORMANCE_REPORT.md

 # Results
 ***Data Preprocessing***<br>
 *Target Variable:*
-- The target variable for both models is "IS_SUCCESSFUL," which represents the success (1) or failure (0) of funding an applicant.
+- The target variable for both models is "IS_SUCCESSFUL," which represents the success (1) or failure (0) of funding an applicant.<br>

 *Features:*
 - The features used for the models include all columns in the dataset except "EIN" and "NAME," which are non-beneficial ID columns.
-These features are used to predict the success of funding.
+These features are used to predict the success of funding.<br>

 *Removed Variables:*
 - In the initial model, some categorical variables were transformed into dummy variables for model input.
 In the optimization model, the "EIN" column was dropped, and the "NAME" column was binned and replaced with a "Other" category.

-***Compiling, Training, and Evaluating the Model*** *Initial Model:*
+***Compiling, Training, and Evaluating the Model***<br>

+*Initial Model:*
 - Number of Input Features: 43
 - Number of Hidden Layers: 2